andyshep/GROCloudStore/README.md

 ## Example

 There is an example Todos app that shows how to integrate with GROCloudStore.
-The app displays a task list of items to do, using a single Core Data entity.
+The app displays a task list of todo items, using a single Core Data entity.

 Before the example can be used, you'll need to do the following.